rskort/rskort.github.io/_tutorials/cp2k.md

 Many realistic CP2K workflows *cannot* be completed in a single execution, either because they exceed the wall time limit, involve multiple simulation phases, or intentionally reuse previously converged electronic states.
 CP2K is designed for these situations and can write **restart files** that store the essential state of the calculation: **coordinates**, **velocities**, **wavefunctions**, **density matrices**, or even the **SCF history**.

-Restart capability is useful for:
+The restart capability is useful for:

 * **Recovering** from a scheduler timeout instead of discarding partial progress.
 * **Switching** from a cheaper “preconverged” calculation to a more accurate one (for example: LDA to PBE, smaller cutoff to larger cutoff, or pure DFT to hybrid DFT).
 * **Multi-stage workflows** such as equilibration, annealing, production MD, or metadynamics.
 * **Incremental geometry optimization**, where intermediate electronic states help subsequent steps converge faster.

-### What is in CP2K restart files?

 CP2K writes **two different kinds of restart files**, and they serve different purposes.